-A counterfeit vaccine and personal protective equipment ring was busted in South Africa on March 3 just weeks after INTERPOL released an “Orange Notice” warning global authorities that organized crime was targeting the vaccine market online and in real life.
+A counterfeit vaccine and personal protective equipment ring were busted in South Africa on March 3 just weeks after INTERPOL released an “Orange Notice” warning global authorities that organized crime was targeting the vaccine market online and in real life.

 Authorities took down the crime ring with more than 400 ampoules (approximately 2400 doses) of counterfeit vaccine for the SARS-CoV-2 novel coronavirus, which causes the disease the Chinese Communist Party (CCP) aligned World Health Organization dubbed “Coronavirus Disease 2019” (COVID-19), along with a “large quantity of fake 3M masks,” in Germiston, Gauteng, South Africa.